2.2.7 Provisions and Contingent liabilities

 46. The Company has maintained the backup of the books of accounts on a daily basis on server situated in India.

-47. There were no unclaimed or unpaid dividend during the previous year and current year.
-Hence no funds or shares required to be transferred to Investor Education and Protection Fund during the year under audit.
+47. There were no unclaimed or unpaid dividend during the previous years and hence no funds or shares required to be transferred to Investor Education and Protection Fund during the year under audit.

 48. The Company did not have any long term contracts including derivative contracts for which there were any material foreseeable losses.